Q Is there a building commitment?

 Q Why is there no natural gas?

-A Homes at EchoHaven will need little energy for heating and cooling because of the requirement to meet EnerGuide 84.
+A Homes at EchoHaven will need little energy for heating and cooling because of the requirement to meet EnerGuide 84 (classic scale).
 Electricity is a necessity and can be used for all needs but natural gas is not.
 The gas provider charges $550 per year in base service charges plus the cost of consumption.
 By eliminating one utility provider (gas), your overall utility costs are further reduced.

 Q How are the homes heated?

 A Passive solar heating is free and should be maximized for winter heating.
 Passive solar can contribute 25% to 60% of the winter heating loads in sunny Calgary.
 All lots in EchoHaven have guaranteed solar access.
 Other heating systems can include solar thermal (radiant floor heating or forced air furnace), or electric radiant heating which is 100% efficient.
-In the future, air-to-air heat pump technology may be another option.
+Air-to-air heat pump technology is another option.

 Q Can I buy a lot and build my own home?